-CGT changes to the disposal residential property from 6 April 2020
+CGT changes to the disposal of residential property from 6 April 2020

-From 6 April 2020, we are due to see some significant changes to the CGT regime in respect of the disposal of residential property and a reduction in the reliefs that may be available.
+From 6 April 2020, we saw some significant changes to the CGT regime in respect of the disposal of residential property and a reduction in the reliefs that may be available.

-Private Residence Relief will be restricted and lettings relief abolished in the majority of cases, after this date and there will be a requirement to report the capital gain and pay the associated tax due within 30 days of completion and significant penalties could be charged for non-compliance
+Private Residence Relief has been restricted and lettings relief abolished in the majority of cases, after this date.
+There is now a requirement to report the capital gain and pay the associated tax due within 30 days of completion and significant penalties could be charged for non-compliance